web-illinois/toolkit-management/documentation/README.md

 * **ilw-**: the WIGG web component, and CSS constants used by WIGG
 * **ilw-alt-**: an alternate version of the web component and CSS constants, used for release conflicts

+For CSS variables, use the "--" technique to divide major components.
+Example: *--ilw-header--font-weight*

 ## Version Information
 Following the process at https://semver.org/.
+Quoting from them:
 * MAJOR version when you make incompatible API changes
 * MINOR version when you add functionality in a backward compatible manner
 * PATCH version when you make backward compatible bug fixes